Trumpism: Rush Limbaugh

 Trump is considered by some analysts to be following a blueprint of leveraging outrage, which was developed on partisan cable TV and talk radio shows such as the Rush Limbaugh radio show—a style that transformed talk radio and American conservative politics decades before Trump.
 Both shared "media fame" and "over-the-top showmanship", and built an enormous fan base with politics-as-entertainment, attacking political and cultural targets in ways that would have been considered indefensible and beyond the pale in the years before them.
 Both featured "the insults, the nicknames", and conspiracy theories.
 Both maintained that global warming was a hoax, that Barack Obama was not a natural-born U.S. citizen, and that the danger of COVID-19 was vastly exaggerated.
 Both mocked people with disabilities.

 Limbaugh, to whom Trump awarded the Presidential Medal of Freedom in 2020, preceded Trump in moving the Republican Party away from "serious and substantive opinion leaders and politicians", towards political provocation, entertainment, and anti-intellectualism, and popularizing and normalizing for "many Republican politicians and voters" what before his rise "they might have thought" but would have "felt uncomfortable saying".
 (Note: Quotes are from Brian Rosenwald, described as "a Harvard scholar who tracks disinformation in talk radio.")
 His millions of fans were intensely loyal and "developed a capacity to excuse ... and deflect" his statements no matter how offensive and outrageous, "saying liberals were merely being hysterical or hateful.
 And many loved him even more for it."

+Trump has been additionally compared, at different levels, to the former Iranian President Mahmoud Ahmadinejad.
+"There was a joke in Iran during Trump’s first term that when he became president, Iran finally managed to export its revolution," according to Vali Nasr.
+Saeed Rahnema of the York University argues that their popularity is "the most worrying sign of social degradation at a global level".